betafontes/betafontes/README-en.md

 ## 💟 About Me

 - 🎓 Studying Systems Analysis and Development
-- 💻 Jr Front-end Developer
+- 💻 Full-Stack Developer at Telebit Brasil
-- 🎨 UI Design
+- 🎨 Knowledge in UI/UX Design
-- 🚀 Learning : React , Figma
+- 🚀 Learning: Python, Django
-- ⚡ Working on Freelance Projects
+- ⚡ Always looking for growth!

  <br>